Wolfsburg Volkswagen Plant: After 1945

 In January 1948, the military government handed over factory management to Heinrich Nordhoff.
 The federal government became trustee of the two VW plants in Wolfsburg and Braunschweig in 1949.
 After Henry Ford II was not willing to take over, the state of Lower Saxony took over supervision.
 Production numbers grew quickly – the millionth Beetle was produced in 1955.
 In 1950, production of the VW Transporter (Type 2) began in Wolfsburg.
-Due to the high demand, the factory was expanded further in the following years, but by the mid-1950s the limits of expansion options became apparent, so new locations became necessary.
+Due to the high demand, the factory was expanded further in the following years, but the limits of expansion options became apparent by the mid-1950s, so new locations became necessary.
 Transporter construction was moved to the new Hanover factory in 1956.
 In the summer of 1958, aggregate processing found a new location at the Kassel plant.
-The 13-story brick VW administration tower was built between 1957 and 1959 and housed the company headquarters until 2013.
+The 13-story brick VW administration tower was built between 1957 and 1959, and housed the company headquarters until 2013.

 After the Berlin Wall was built in 1961, the inner German border became increasingly impermeable and the previous influx of workers from the GDR stopped, so guest workers from Italy were recruited.
 On 17 January 1962, the first Italian guest workers arrived at the Wolfsburg train station; a barracks camp was built to accommodate them east of the plant, which was colloquially known as the Italian Village.
 In 1963, due to the working and living conditions, a revolt by Italian guest workers resulted in one death, which led to police intervention.
 In 1966, two pedestrian tunnels leading into the factory premises were opened, which cross under the railway line and the Mittelland Canal.
 In 1967–68, the Ehra-Lessien test site was built around 20 km north of the factory because the test tracks available on the Wolfsburg factory premises no longer met the increased requirements due to the increasing variety of models.